**This post contains affiliate links. Please see my disclosure page for more information.**

 3. Realise we can’t always see the bigger picture

 When solving the cube, sometimes in order to put everything into order in the end, you have to temporarily move things out of order.
 To someone with no idea where you’re going, it can look like you’re manoeuvring the pieces out of order even when you’re seemingly close to finishing.
-It could seem as if you’re moving contrary to the intended outcome.

 We can’t always see the bigger picture from our own limited perspective.
 It’s true it may not offer much comfort in our time of grief, and I would be the last one to make light of such a situation.
 But we need to trust that God sees things that we cannot see.